KaisenAmin/c_std/algorithm/README.md

 ## Function Descriptions

 ### Sorting and Searching
-- `algorithm_is_sorted`: check range of elements is sorted or not.
+- `bool algorithm_is_sorted(const void *base, size_t num, size_t size, CompareFunc comp)`: check range of elements is sorted or not.

-- `algorithm_stable_sort`: Sorts a range of elements into ascending order while preserving the relative order of equivalent elements.
+- `void algorithm_stable_sort(void *base, size_t num, size_t size, CompareFunc comp)`: Sorts a range of elements into ascending order while preserving the relative order of equivalent elements.
-- `algorithm_is_sorted`: Determines if a range of elements is sorted according to a comparison function.
 - `algorithm_is_sorted_until`: Identifies the point in a range up to which elements are sorted, returning an iterator to the first unsorted element.
 - `algorithm_find`: Finds the first occurrence of a value in a range.
 - `algorithm_find_if`: is a function that searches a range for the first element that satisfies a specified predicate.